xoseperez/basicstation-docker/README.md

 ## Introduction

-Deploy a LoRaWAN gateway running the Basics™ Station Semtech Packet Forward protocol in a docker container.
-Also, you can use balena.io and RAK to reduce friction for the LoRa gateway fleet owners.
+Deploy a LoRaWAN gateway running the Basics™ Station Semtech Packet Forward protocol in a docker container or as a balena.io application.
 The Basics™ Station protocol enables the LoRa gateways with a reliable and secure communication between the gateways and the cloud and it is becoming the standard Packet Forward protocol used by most of the LoRaWAN operators.

+Main features:

+* Support for AMD64 (x86_64), ARMv8 and ARMv7 architectures.
+* Support for SX1301 SPI concentrators.
+* Support for SX1302 and SX1303 SPI and USB concentrators.
+* Support for multiple concentrators on the same device (using one basicstation service).
+* Compatible with The Things Stack (Comunity Edition / TTNv3) or Chirpstack LNS amongst others.
+* Almost one click deploy and at the same time highly configurable.

 Based on Semtech's [Basics™ Station](https://github.com/lorabasics/basicstation/) code.

-This project is available in Docker Hub (https://hub.docker.com/r/xoseperez/basicstation) and GitHub (https://github.com/xoseperez/basicstation).
+This project is available on Docker Hub (https://hub.docker.com/r/xoseperez/basicstation) and GitHub (https://github.com/xoseperez/basicstation).

 This project is an evolution of the BasicStation implementation for Docker @mpous and I have been working on.
 You can still find it here: https://github.com/mpous/basicstation.